adobe/spectrum-web-components/packages/help-text/help-text-mixin.md

 ## External

 To describe the custom element itself, use `mode: 'external'`.
-This will automatically manage the application of the `aria-describedby` atribute on `DescribedElement`:
+This will automatically manage the application of the `aria-describedby` atribute on `MyElement`:

 ```js
 import { SpectrumElement, html } from '@spectrum-web-components/base';